 Our top pick, the HammerHead Showers Shower Head Filter, is 3rd Party Lab Tested and has a filter cartridge that lasts up to 12-months.
 It comes built to last in a high-strength brass housing with a proprietary blend of KDF 55 and Calcium Sulfite, giving you all of the protection and perks of a shower head filter with none of the hassle associated with leaks, breaks or frequent cartridge changes.

-To make your shower experience something to truly look forward to, pair your new shower filter with our powerful and incredibly economical All Metal 2-Inch High Pressure Shower Head.
+To make your shower experience something to truly look forward to, pair your new shower filter with our powerful and incredibly economical All Metal 2-Inch High Pressure Shower Head (now available in 4 vibrant, commercial-grade finishes: chrome, brushed nickel, matte black, and oil rubbed bronze!).
 Enjoy healthier, cleaner showers without breaking the bank or sacrificing the coverage and pressure you love.

 Common Questions About Shower Head Filters For Hard Water